ldj01/e-s-t/README.md

 This application produces Land Surface Temperature products for Landsats 4, 5, 7 and 8.

 ## Product Descriptions
-See the [PLACE HOLDER](butter) product guide for information about the Land Surface Temeprature products.
+See the [lst_readme_vX.X_for_evaluators.pdf](http://espa.cr.usgs.gov/downloads/provisional/land_surface_temperature) product guide (which is an unofficial and provisional version) for information about the Land Surface Temperature products.

 ## Release Notes
 * Version change